 - Pubic hair gets thicker.

-In boys, stage 4 usually starts around age 14.
+In males, stage 4 usually starts around age 14.
 Changes include:

 - Testicles, penis, and scrotum continue to get bigger, and the scrotum will get darker in color.